RegExp

 but provides better support for multi-code-point grapheme clusters.
 It doesn’t switch from code points to grapheme clusters everywhere, but it does fix the last two issues we encountered in the previous subsection – by adding support for multi-code-point grapheme clusters to:

-Character class escapes – we can refer to Unicode string properties via \p{}
+Character class escapes: We can refer to Unicode string properties via \p{}

 > /^\p{RGI_Emoji}$/v.test('⛔') // 1 code point (1 code unit)